-- A. Demonstration and training video recordings, including pre-produced video recordings as applicable: Submit two (2) copies within seven (7) days of end of each training module. - 1.
+- A. Demonstration: Within seven (7) days of end of each training module. - 1.
 Identification: On each copy, provide an applied label with the following information: - a.
 Name of Project. - b.
-Name and address of videographer. - c.
+Name and address of videographer.
+[NOT REQUIRED] - c.
 Name of Architect. - d.
-Name of Contractor or Construction Manager. - Transcript: Prepared and bound in format matching Operating and Maintenance Manuals.
+Name of Contractor or Construction Manager. - 2.
+Transcript: Prepared and bound in format matching Operating and Maintenance Manuals.
 Mark appropriate identification on front and spine of each binder.
-Include a cover sheet with same label information as the corresponding video recording.
-Include name of Project and date of video recording on each page. - At completion of training, submit complete training manual(s) for Owner's use prepared and bound in format matching Operating and Maintenance Manuals and also in PDF electronic file format.
+Include name of Project. - 3.
+At completion of training, submit complete training manual(s) for Owner's use prepared and bound in format matching Operating and Maintenance Manuals and also in PDF electronic file format.